omeramst/WEB-G35/README.md

 *The homepage displays all ingredients.
 Users can filter and search for ingredients here.*

 ![Sign Up](README_SCRNSHTS/SignUp.png)
-*This is the sign up page.*
+*This is the sign up page.
+User can add his preferences here.*

 ![Login](README_SCRNSHTS/Login.png)
-*This is the login page.*
+*This is the login popup.*

 ![Ingredients](README_SCRNSHTS/Ingredients.png)
-*This is the page where all available ingredients are displayed.*
+*This is the page where all available ingredients are displayed.
+The user can search, filter and select ingredients as he wants.*

 ![No Suitable Recipes](README_SCRNSHTS/NoSuitableRecipes.png)
-*This screenshot shows the page when no suitable recipes are found.*
+*If the user clicks show recipes button, and no suitable recipes were found, This page will be shown.*

 ![Recipes](README_SCRNSHTS/Recipes.png)
-*This is the page where all recipes are displayed.*
+*This is the page where suitable recipes/all recipes are displayed.*

 ![Single Recipe](README_SCRNSHTS/SingleRecipe.png)
-*This screenshot shows the details of a single recipe.*
+*This screenshot shows the details of a single recipe, If the user liked it, can add it to "favorites".*